 DO reach for a can of compressed air.
 Once you’ve removed the battery, try using a can of compressed air to remove as much water as possible.
 A few blasts of compressed air removes liquid quickly and can save your phone from getting waterlogged.

 Don't have compressed air at home?
 This inexpensive product is frequently used to clean delicate or sensitive items such as computer components, dusty keyboards, or camera components.
-Buy on Amazon.

-DON'T immediate submerge your phone in rice.
+DON'T immediately submerge your phone in rice.
 Instead, start saving up those silica gel packets that come with new clothes and other products.
 The little white packets are designed to absorb moisture and are better than rice because, unlike rice, silica gel packets are porous and can absorb more water.
 If you only have rice available, however, it's the next-best alternative.

 Haven't been stockpiling silica gel packets?
 Consider purchasing a small quantity to keep for emergencies.
-Buy on Amazon.

 DO sit tight for 72 hours.
 Allow the phone to completely dry out.
 Let the phone remain submerged in silica gel packets (preferably in a sunny spot such as a window sill) for three days.
 It will be difficult to part with your phone for that long, but if it's necessary if you want your phone to survive.